Shopify Store Monitoring

 While Shopify offers a great webstore and checkout experience, we’ve found that a bit more granularity in monitoring is helpful from the perspective of a store owner.
 Shopify does offer a status page that can be used to check on the availability of the platform as a whole, but unfortunately doesn’t offer status pages or monitoring for individual stores.

 This means that while you can check on the health of Shopify’s overall services, your webstore may experience downtime or accessibility problems that aren’t communicated through the overall Shopify status page.
-Using Uptime.com’s monitoring checks can offer greatly increased insight and reporting into the availability of your individual store, offering a level of granularity that isn’t possible with Shopify’s built-in tools.
+Using Uptime.com’s monitoring checks and Status Page tool can offer greatly increased insight and reporting into the availability of your individual store, offering a level of granularity that isn’t possible with Shopify’s built-in tools.

 A Note on User-Agents